frozencemetery/mivehind.net/_posts/2017-05-21-unix-sockets-for-auth.md

 particular interest is `SO_PEERCRED`.
 With the receiving end of an AF\_UNIX stream socket, if you ask `getsockopt(2)` nicely, it will give you back assurances about the connecting end of the socket in the form of a `struct ucred`.
-When `\_GNU_SOURCE` is defined, this will contain pid, uid, and gid of the process on the other end.
+When <code>_GNU_SOURCE</code> is defined, this will contain pid, uid, and gid of the process on the other end.

 It's worth noting that these are set while in the syscall `connect(2)`.
 Which is to say that they can be changed by the process on the other end by things